pekka2/OpenCart-Migration-Upgrade-Tool/README.md

 		into your shopsoftware root
 		It should then look like: ../converter
-	3.	copy from your old shop the folder image (and the whole content) into the new folder
+	3.	copy from your old shop the folder image (and the whole content) into the new folder (if new shop is other server)
+        4.      copy database other new database
-	4.	copy ../config.php and ../admin/config.php from your old shop
+	5.	copy ../config.php and ../admin/config.php from your old shop
-		into the new folder
+		into the new folder (change DB_DATABASE name)
-	5.	start the converter via http://YOURSHOP/converter/index.php
+	6.	start the converter via http://YOURSHOP/converter/index.php
+        7.      login
+        8.      set full permissions for Top Administrator Group
-	6.	follow the instructions on the screen
+	9.	follow the instructions on the screen

 Guarantee / Warranty / Non-Warranty Clause
 ------------------------------------------